MaastrichtU-IDS/Litcoin-NLP-Challenge/part2/README.md

+## Environment Details
+The models were developed and trained using a Tesla V100-SXM2 with 32 GB Memory

+## Installation
 PART2: Make sure you installed all dependendices with
 ```bash
   pip3 install -r requirements.txt
 ```
+## Runining models

-Add all challenge files to './data' folder
+1- Add all challenge files to './data' folder

-Next, run the notebooks in JupyterLab in the following order:
+2- Next, run the notebooks in JupyterLab in the following order:
 ```bash
   step1_generate_traindata.ipynb
   step2_generate_traindata_novelty.ipynb